MunkiPhD/game_of_thrones_data/README.md

 #got_data?#
+#WARNINING#
+This is a spoiler *ALERT*.
+By looking at the data you will see data that may give hints to certain plot twists in the story.
+Consider yourself warned!
 ##Description##
 **got_data** (or **GoT_data**, see what I did there? *+1 for wit*) is a compilation of data based on the series of novels A Song of Fire and Ice - better known by the HBO series, **Game of Thrones**.